 Classical Education is based on the theory of child development called the Trivium, in which children are naturally geared to learn in three stages:

-- the Grammar Stage (younger students learn basic facts and fundamental knowledge),
+- the Grammar Stage (young children learn basic facts and fundamental knowledge),

-- the Logic Stage (intermediate students learn principles and relationships of concepts), and
+- the Logic Stage (intermediate years where students learn principles and relationships of concepts), and

-- the Rhetoric Stage (older students learn and practice application and synthesis of knowledge of a subject).
+- the Rhetoric Stage (older students (high school years) learn and practice application and synthesis of knowledge of a subject).
 Each stage represents a different level of thinking and a different approach to learning.

 The only con of homeschooling in a classical style is that it is so very different than most other methods of schooling.